Roles and Responsibilities in Identifying Business Associates

 - Determining if PHI is shared with another entity and if so,

 - Submitting the Business Associates Tracking Form to the Yale HIPAA Privacy Office when a Business Associate Agreement is needed.
+This form is to be completed by the Yale Department seeking a BAA with a vendor.

 Yale HIPAA Privacy Office is responsible for: